 - Transformative Technology Development - This set of initiatives, the first of which was issued in FY2018, is to seek to establish proof-of-principle with initial validation of transformative new tools, techniques and methods for mapping the human body at high-resolution.

 - Rapid Technology Integration - This set of initiatives, the first of which was issued in FY2019, will focus on enhancing, validating, and integrating promising technologies into the HuBMAP Consortium.
 The goal is to improve the quality and throughput of map generation at key steps of the production pipeline including sample collection, tissue mapping, and data integration and analysis.

 - Tissue Mapping Centers – The goal for this set of initiatives, the first of which was funded in FY2018, is to build, benchmark, standardize, validate, and generate extensive data from high-content, high-throughput imaging, and omics technologies to produce 3D human tissue maps at high-resolution.
 Centers are expected to integrate and optimize all parts of the data generation pipeline, from tissue collection and preservation through to data integration, analysis, and interpretation.

-- The HuBMAP Integration, Visualization and Integration (HIVE) Collaboratory - This multi-component collaboratory, funded in FY2018, has responsibility for: 1) managing the data generated by the Consortium, 2) coordinating internal and external Consortium activities, 3) developing novel tools for visualizing, searching and modelling data, and 4) building an atlas of tissue maps.
+- The HuBMAP Integration, Visualization, and Engagement (HIVE) Collaboratory - This multi-component collaboratory, funded in FY2018, has responsibility for: 1) managing the data generated by the Consortium, 2) coordinating internal and external Consortium activities, 3) developing novel tools for visualizing, searching and modelling data, and 4) building an atlas of tissue maps.

 - Demonstration Projects - The goal of this initiative, which is expected to start half way through the program pending the availability of funds, is to demonstrate how HuBMAP resources, in combination with new or other datasets or biospecimens as needed, can be used to build better statistical and analytic tools and models of cellular organization and communication in tissues.